bisq-network/bisq-website/_posts/2020-01-16-cycle-8-results.md

   * 1 parameter change and 1 bonded role
   * 35 compensation requests
 * 445 votes cast
-* 124 083 BSQ issued for compensation (151 293 BSQ was issued in total, of which 27 210 was for refund agent)
+* 124 083 BSQ issued for compensation (151 293 BSQ was issued in total, of which 27 210 was for reimbursing the refund agent)
 * 13 449 BSQ burned

 High BSQ issuance in the face of anemic trading volume resulted in a relatively big increase in BSQ supply during the cycle, a problem that aggravated the BSQ market.

 As of the end of Cycle 8, BSQ was trading at about 9200 satoshis/BSQ, which was about $0.66 at the time (BSQ had been holding in the $0.80-1.00 range for much of the year).
 Since then the price has dropped quite a bit more, with many trades in the 3000-6000 satoshis/BSQ range.
-The bitcoin-USD rate has jumped over 20% since Cycle 8 ended, which has somewhat dampened the effect of the nominal price drop, but the real drop in BSQ price is still severe.
+The bitcoin-USD rate has jumped over 20% since Cycle 8 ended, which has somewhat dampened the effect of the nominal price drop, but the real drop in BSQ price is still significant.

 Core contributors are taking the price signals as a wake-up call.
 As mentioned above, the network is working to correct course, and details are to follow shortly.